lh3/longdust/README.md

 satellite, TRF, SDUST and longdust.
 Even if we reduce the score threshold from 50 to 30 with TRF, 63.3Mb is still left.
 TANTAN seems to be finding distinct TRs.

-On performance, longdust and TANTAN both spent ~35 minutes.
+On performance, longdust and TANTAN both ran for ~35 minutes.
 SDUST was the fastest at 4 minutes only.
 They all used less than 1.5GB memory.
 TRF took nearly 13 hours for T2T-CHM13.
 Setting "2 5 7 80 10 30 2000 -l20" took 19 hours and 12GB;
 reducing `-l` to 12 did not output anything in 40 hours.
-TRF was much faster on GRCh38 probably due to the lack of long satellite arrays.
+TRF was much faster on GRCh38 due to the lack of long satellite arrays.

 ## Algorithm